jawidan/jawidan/README.md

 - 👋 Hi, I’m @jawidan

-- 👀 I’m interested in software development
-- 🌱 I’m currently learning iOS development
+- 🌱 I’m an iOS developer

 <!---
 jawidan/jawidan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.